Employees want more L&D (eg. masterclasses and lunch and learns) and expect bosses to pay for them

 - An expert in scaling learning across the organisation

 Where to start on your lifelong learning journey

 Fast Company says being an "eternal newbie" is critical, and it's important to develop a beginner's mind.

 This means seeking out new information and teachings, and being unafraid to experiment with different theories and methods.

-Finding the right professional development course or training is the next step.
+How to find the right professional development course or training:

 - Look for proven speakers or thought leaders in their field, preferably aligned with respected businesses, institutions or universities.

 - Check out which other organisations the training provider has worked with.